cloudposse/build-harness/templates/README.md

 ## Community Forum

 Get access to our [Open Source Community Forum][slack] on Slack.
-It's *free* to join for everyone!
-Our "SweetOps" community is where you can talk with others who share a similar vision for how to rollout infrastructure.
-This is the best place to ask questions, solict feedback, and work together as a community to move the ecosystem forward.
+It's **FREE** to join for everyone!
+Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
+This is the best place to talk shop, ask questions, solict feedback, and work together as a community to build *sweet* infrastructure.

 ## Contributing